sreerammarimuthu/covid-19-social-distancing-model-spark-RDD/README.md

-# COVID-19 Social-Distancing Model using Spark RDD
+# COVID-19 Social-Distancing Model with Spark RDD

 This project simulates scalable COVID-19 proximity analysis using PySpark RDDs.
 It models a real-world concert scenario where people are seated outdoors and identifies infection risk zones through spatial distance checks across three queries.
 Here, we work with 3 synthetic datasets representing people and their infection status.
 Using Spark RDDs, we perform efficient distance joins to detect close contacts and analyze the risk of exposure in large spatial datasets.